Nir Barkat: High-Tech Ventures

-Private fortune
+Personal wealth

 According to Forbes in 2013, Barkat's net worth is estimated at NIS 450 million (about $122 million), more than the combined value of the next three politicians on the list making him the wealthiest Israeli politician.
-On October 3, 2021, Barkat's name was included among 565 Israelis whose names were included in the Pandora papers.
+On 3 October 2021, Barkat's name was included among 565 Israelis whose names were included in the Pandora papers.
 As mayor, he did not take any salary from the city of Jerusalem.

 Political career

 Campaign for mayor of Jerusalem

 Nir Barkat's entry into politics was gradual, after his exposure to and philanthropic investments in Jerusalem's education system.
 In 1999, the Barkat family began to explore the educational gaps in Jerusalem through their investment in The Snunit Center for the Advancement of Web Based Learning, a non-profit, non-governmental organization which uses web based resources to improve online education and improve personal and social growth within the Israeli society.
 Barkat saw this investment as the beginning of his interest in entering into Jerusalem's municipal politics.

 Barkat's official entry into politics began in January 2003, when he founded the party Yerushalayim Tatzli'ah ("Jerusalem Will Succeed") and ran in the Jerusalem mayoral race, securing 43% of the vote and losing to Uri Lupoliansky.
 After his initial loss, Barkat served as head of the opposition on the city council until his election as mayor in 2008.
 During this period he helped form StartUp Jerusalem, a venture to create jobs in the capital.
 He briefly led the Jerusalem faction of the Kadima party from 2006 - 2007, then a powerhouse in Israeli politics, but left due to disagreements with the proposal to relinquish portions of Jerusalem.